Provinces of Papua New Guinea

 Change history:

-- As of 1900, the island of New Guinea was divided into a Dutch colony in the west, a German colony in the northeast, and a British protectorate
+- In 1900, the island of New Guinea consisted of a Dutch colony in the west, a German colony in the northeast, and a British protectorate

 - 1904: Bougainville and Buka Islands transferred from British Solomon Islands to German New Guinea.